Five types of hairbands including elastic ties scrunchies and hair tie bracelets compared by a cosmetologist The Pixie Garden

 I've examined countless clients' hair under magnification, and the damage pattern is consistent.
 You'll see:

 The metal clasp on many elastic ties adds another layer of damage.
 That tiny metal piece catches on hair strands during removal, literally ripping through your hair structure.
-The evolution of headbands and hair accessories shows us that people have been securing their hair for thousands of years, but modern elastic bands prioritize cost over hair health.
+People have been securing their hair for thousands of years with ribbon, cord and cloth, and the modern elastic band is the version that put cost ahead of hair health.

 When Elastics Make Sense